 Commercial Battery Storage

-The 2021 ATB represents cost and performance for battery storage across a range of durations (1–8 hours).
-It represents lithium-ion batteries only at this time.
-There are a variety of other commercial and emerging energy storage technologies; as costs are well characterized, they will be added to the ATB.
+The 2022 ATB represents cost and performance for battery storage across a range of durations (1–8 hours).
+It represents only lithium-ion batteries (LIBs)—with nickel manganese cobalt (NMC) and lithium iron phosphate (LFP) chemistries—at this time, with LFP becoming the primary chemistry for stationary storage starting in 2021.
+There are a variety of other commercial and emerging energy storage technologies; as costs are well characterized, they will be added to future editions of the ATB.
+There are a variety of other commercial and emerging energy storage technologies; as costs are well characterized, they will be added to future editions of the ATB.

-The NREL Storage Futures Study has examined energy storage costs broadly and specifically the cost and performance of lithium-ion batteries (LIBs) (Augustine and Blair, 2021).
-The costs presented here (and on the distributed residential storage and utility-scale storage pages) are based on this work.
-This work incorporates current battery costs and breakdowns from (Feldman et al., 2021), which works from a bottom-up cost model.
+The National Renewable Energy Laboratory's (NREL's) Storage Futures Study examined energy storage costs broadly and specifically the cost and performance of LIBs (Augustine and Blair, 2021).
+The costs presented here (and on the distributed residential storage and utility-scale storage pages) are an updated version based on this work.
+This work incorporates base year battery costs and breakdowns from (Ramasamy et al., 2021), which works from a bottom-up cost model.
 The bottom-up battery energy storage systems (BESS) model accounts for major components, including the LIB pack, inverter, and the balance of system (BOS) needed for the installation.
-We would note though that, during the elapsed time between the calculations for the Storage Futures Study and the ATB release, updated values have been calculated as more underlying data have been collected.
-While these changes are small, we recommend using the data presented here in the ATB rather than what was previously published with the Storage Futures Study.
+However, we note that during the elapsed time between the calculations for the Storage Futures Study and the ATB release, updated values have been calculated as more underlying data have been collected.
+Though these changes are small, we recommend using the data presented here in the ATB rather than those previously published with the Storage Futures Study.

-Current costs for commercial and industrial BESS are based on NREL’s bottom-up BESS cost model using the data and methodology of (Feldman et al., 2021), who estimated costs for a 600-kWDC stand-alone BESS with 0.5–4.0 hours of storage.
-We use the same model and methodology but do not restrict the power and energy capacity of the BESS.
-Feldman et al. assumed an inverter/storage ratio of 1.67 based on guidance from (Denholm et al., 2017).
+Base year costs for commercial and industrial BESS are based on NREL’s bottom-up BESS cost model using the data and methodology of (Ramasamy et al., 2021), who estimated costs for a 600-kWDC stand-alone BESS with 0.5–4.0 hours of storage.
+We use the same model and methodology but do not restrict the power or energy capacity of the BESS.
+(Ramasamy et al., 2021). assumed an inverter/storage ratio of 1.67 based on guidance from (Denholm et al., 2017).
 We adopt this assumption, too.

-Key modeling assumptions and inputs are shown in the Table 1.
-Because we do not have battery costs that are specific to commercial and industrial BESS, we use the battery pack costs from (Feldman et al., 2021), which vary depending on the battery duration.
+Key modeling assumptions and inputs are shown in Table 1.
+Because we do not have battery costs that are specific to commercial and industrial BESS, we use the battery pack costs from (Ramasamy et al., 2021), which vary depending on the battery duration.
 These battery costs are close to our assumptions for battery pack costs for residential BESS at low storage durations and for utility-scale battery costs for utility-scale BESS at long durations.
-The underlying battery costs in Feldman et al. come from (Bloomberg New Energy Finance (BNEF), 2019a) and should be consistent with battery cost assumptions for the residential and utility-scale markets.
+The underlying battery costs in (Ramasamy et al., 2021) come from (BNEF, 2019a) and should be consistent with battery cost assumptions for the residential and utility-scale markets.

 |Model Component||Modeled Value||Description|